-We are working on a scheme to raise awareness of protected birds along the Essex coastline.
+We are taking part in a scheme to raise awareness of protected birds along the Essex coastline.

-The scheme has resulted in the Essex Coast Recreational Disturbance Avoidance and Mitigation Strategy (Essex RAMS).
-This has been in partnership with Natural England and 11 other councils in Essex.
+We have developed the Essex Coast Recreational Disturbance Avoidance and Mitigation Strategy (Essex RAMS) in partnership with Natural England and 11 other councils in Essex.

 The strategy sets out a long-term strategic approach to lessen the impact of local housing development on protected birds along the Essex coast.

 The Essex RAMS aims to prevent bird and habitat disturbance from recreational activities.
 It does this through a series of mitigation measures, which encourage all coastal visitors to enjoy their visits responsibly.